-The course is designed to be taught from beginning to end and is not designed for teachers to pick and choose what to do and what to leave out.
+Modules are self-contained and follow a deliberate sequential order.
+The course is designed to be taught from beginning to end and does not lend itself to picking and choosing what to do and what to leave out.
 Teaching the course in its intended sequence is essential if students are to fully engage with the content and fully grow in their understanding of peacemaking and the relational principles and skills taught through the course.